DevMountain/alexa-instructions/README.md

              //then make your http request using the information from above

-             //this request wouldn't actually work because we didn't install a dependency
+             //this http request wouldn't actually work because we didn't install a dependency
              //to make requests.
 Install whatever request library you prefer and make your request here. request('weatherAPIUrl').then(function(response){
                     response.data.temperature = temp;